jnurdinn/adhealthmon/README.md

 # adhealthmon
-Active Directory Domain Controller Health Monitoring using Powershell Script
+Active Directory Domain Controller Health Monitoring using Powershell Script.
+It can be used on general monitoring cases.
+In my case, I integrated this script to run inside an Zabbix Agent Server.

 ## Usage :